blakej11/blakej11.github.io/projects/turing-clouds/background.md

 activators and inhibitors diffuse at different rates, which corresponds to taking averages over different radii.

-To simulate the reaction, take the difference of the newly calculated averages from the activator and the inhibitor.
+To model the reaction, take the difference of the newly calculated averages from the activator and the inhibitor.
 If the result is positive, increase the current cell's value slightly, and if it's negative, decrease the cell's value slightly.